 ORIGINALLY POSTED NOVEMBER 6, 2011:

-*To make this recipe in a lower fat version, we use a mix of 1/2 wheat and 1/2 white flour and we use I Can’t Believe It’s Not Butter instead of butter.*
+*To make this recipe in a lower fat version, we use I Can’t Believe It’s Not Butter instead of butter.* To make it Gluten Free, we use an all-purpose flour blend from Trader Joe’s.*

 Since it’s a frost-on-the-ground type of morning here in New England, I thought I’d post one of my favorite fall meals for you.
 I have posted this on FB before, and I even saw a friend on Facebook post it last night for her followers as well.
 It’s on my list of meals to make for dinner this week myself.
 I just bought a bag of cranberries on my last shopping trip.
 With Thanksgiving coming, I will be posting a few different cranberry recipes in the coming weeks as well.
 This is a meal that my entire family enjoys and a meal I’ve made often for company and so far it has always gotten rave reviews.
 Enjoy!